DrCet/Sequence-Model-Course/README.md

-# CNN Course
+# Sequence Model Course

-Welcome to the CNN Course repository!
-This project provides resources, code, and examples for learning and implementing Convolutional Neural Networks (CNNs) using Python.
-Whether you're a beginner exploring deep learning or an enthusiast building practical applications, this repo offers a hands-on approach to mastering CNNs.
+Welcome to the Sequence Model Course!
+This repository provides resources, code examples, and tutorials for mastering sequence models in Python.
+Dive into Recurrent Neural Networks (RNNs), LSTMs, and their practical applications like audio transcription and time-series prediction.

 ## Overview

-- **Focus**: Understanding and applying Convolutional Neural Networks for tasks like image recognition, audio processing, or custom AI projects.
+- **Focus**: Sequence modeling with RNNs, LSTMs, and GRUs.
-- **Technologies**: Python, TensorFlow/PyTorch, SQLAlchemy (optional for database integration), Faster-Whisper (for audio tasks).
+- **Technologies**: Python, PyTorch/TensorFlow, Faster-Whisper (optional for audio).
-- **Level**: Intermediate, with foundational concepts explained.
+- **Level**: Intermediate, with foundational explanations.